 I currently have three long-term writing projects on my desk.
 The first emerges from 3 years of data collection during and after an urban water crisis in a mid-sized midwest town.
-I have presented pieces of this material and plan to eventually complete a nonfiction book on public risk in urban water policy.
+I have presented pieces of this material and plan to complete a nonfiction book on public risk in urban water policy.
 The second project is a novel emerging from my own experiences in working with a city alder on water policy and as a private citizen in the urban South.
-The third project is a short story collection emerging from my interests in the environment.
+The third project is a short story collection emerging from my interests in the environment and social justice.

 ENVS 11900 Introduction to Environmental Humanities (F, S).

 ENVS 11200 Principles and Practices of Sustainability (F).